Code-Institute-Submissions/Pokemon-Battlegrounds/README.md

 ### Current Features
 <h4>Customizable Parameters Implemented:</h4>

 1. Type of pokemon : controls the number of different types of pokemon even including recent generation pokemon.
-However, this is subjected to the availability of the data of PokeAPI
+However, this is subjected to the availability of the data of PokeAPI.
-2. Number of Pokemon Spawned : controls the number of pokemon to be spawned within the vicinity of the player
+2. Number of Pokemon Spawned : controls the number of pokemon to be spawned within the vicinity of the player.
-3. Countdown Timer: controls the total time allocated for the gameplay
+3. Countdown Timer: controls the total time allocated for the gameplay.
 4. Player to pokemon distance : controls the distance allowed for a player to initiate an action against the pokemon.

 <div align="center">